mueem624/navigationSystem/README.md

 (3) The GPS Sensor functionality getCurrentPosition() is simulated by manually entering a position via the keyboard.

-(4) CNavigationSystem::enterRoute(): Add some POI’s and waypoints to your route.
-You may create your own trip.
+(4) CNavigationSystem::enterRoute(): Add some POI’s and waypoints to route.
+User may create his own trip.

-(5) CNavigationSystem::printRoute(): Print all POI’s and Waypoints of your route.
+(5) CNavigationSystem::printRoute(): Print all POI’s and Waypoints of the route.

 (6) CNavigationSystem::printDistanceCurPosNextPoi(): Get the current position from the GPS sensor and search for the closest Point of Interest.